ObradovicNikola/ctf_writeups_2022/01_scc_serbian_cybersecurity_challenge/15_Secrets_on_the_wire_part_2/solution.md

 As per instructions from the task, with Vigenere cipher we can get the password for the zip archive.
 Using `SCCtwentytwo` as the plaintext and the key, we get `KEEmsiamwmsc`.

-Now, after opening the zip archive we see an image which contains the flag.
+Now, after opening the zip archive we see an image that contains the flag.

 `5CC-f1@G!`